D-splitting methods: 2N -storage embedded explicit pseudo-geometric Runge-Kutta methods using splitting methods: D-splitting methods: Splitting methods in the duplicated phase space

-(the coefficients $c_i^{[a]}=\sum_{j=1}^{i}a_j,c_i^{[b]}=\sum_{j=1}^{i}b_j$ are, as we will see, for non-autonomous problems where the time is also considered as two different coordinates \cite{blanes19otc}).
-Given an splitting method of order $p$ then $u_s$ and $v_s$ are approximations to order $p$, and obviously, this is also the case for the average, $(u_s+v_s)/2$.
-This scheme corresponds to an embedded $2s$-stage method of order $p$, i.e. an embedded $(2s,p)$ RK method (if $a_1=0$ or $b_s=0$ the number of stages reduces to $2s-1$).
-Once $u_s,v_s$ are obtained, one can compute $u_s:=u_s-v_s$ and to use $\|u_s\|$ as an estimation of the error to chose the following time step.
-If it is accepted, we take $x_{n+1}=v_s+\frac12 u_s$, otherwise if $\|u_s\|$ is too large and the step is rejected, one can recover $x_n$ by first evaluating $u_s:=u_s+v_s$ and then integrating backward with the inverse of the method (the same algorithm but in the oposite order and changing the sign of the coefficients).
-If rejections occur only occasionally, this is more economical than keeping a third storage register as in the 2R methods.
+(the coefficients $c_i^{[a]}=\sum_{j=1}^{i}a_j,c_i^{[b]}=\sum_{j=1}^{i}b_j$ are, as we will see, required for non-autonomous problems where the time is also considered as two different coordinates \cite{blanes19otc}).
+Given an splitting method of order $p$ then $u_s$ and $v_s$ are approximations to order $p$ and, obviously, this is also the case for the average, $(u_s+v_s)/2$.
+This scheme corresponds to an embedded $2s$-stage method of order $p$, i.e. an embedded $(2s,p)$ RK method (if $a_1=0$ or $b_s=0$ the number of stages reduces to $2s-1$, instead of $2s-2$, because the FSAL property does not apply in this case).

 Since there are splitting methods to any order then they can be used as 2$N$-storage explicit RK method at any order.
-In addition, if the splitting method is symmetric, i.e.

-then $u_s$ and $v_s$ are symmetric schemes.
+In addition, if the splitting method is symmetric, then $u_s$ and $v_s$ are symmetric schemes.
 Then, one can use the already existing optimised splitting methods from the literature \cite{mcLachlan02sm,yoshida90coh} (see also \cite{blanes24smf} and references there in).
-At order $p=4$ there are methods with $s=4$, but better results are obtained with the optimised method (BM4) \cite{blanes02psp} {
+At order $p=4$ there are methods with $s=4$ (3-stage symmetric compositions), but better results are obtained with the optimised method (BM4) \cite{blanes02psp} {